inaos/iron-array-python/RELEASING.md

 * Make sure that `RELEASE-NOTES.md` and `ANNOUNCE.md` are up to date with the latest news in the release.

+* Re-run tutorials and benchmarks in the `iron-array-notebooks` submodule.
+Update any possible change in the API or issue that it might appear.

 * Check that `__version__` in `iarray/__init__.py` file contains the correct number.

 * Commit the changes: